 Review and Re-refer (if necessary)

-At all stages the child's circumstances must be kept under review.
+At all stages the child's circumstances will be kept under review.

-The DSL/staff will re-refer or escalate if required to ensure the child is safeguarded and protected
+The DSL/staff will re-refer if required to ensure the child/young person's ongoing safeguarding and welfare needs are addressed.